Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Meals:

-- Full English Breakfast Daily – except morning of arrival
+- Full Welsh or English Breakfast Daily – except morning of arrival

 - Lunch at The Eden Project on Oct.
 16th